Renewable fuels: Hydrogen fuel

 Hydrogen fuel refers to the use of hydrogen gas (H2) as an energy carrier.
 Broadly speaking, the production of renewable hydrogen fuel can be divided into two general categories: biologically derived production, and chemical production.
 This is an area of current research, and new developments and technologies are causing this field to evolve rapidly.

 The biological production of hydrogen fuel has been a topic of research since at least the 1970s.
 Hydrogen gas can be produced from biomass sources like agricultural and forest residues, consumer waste, and other specific agricultural crops.
 Specifically, hydrogen fuel is produced by a process called gasification, where biomass is processed into combustible gas and then burned, or by pyrolysis, a related process which can lead to hydrogen gas suitable for fuel-cell applications.
 One continuing subject of research regards the production of unwanted co-products in both of these processes.
 The presence of other contaminant gases often depends on the specific composition of the biomass source, which can be difficult to control.
 Another source for biological production of hydrogen fuel is algae.
 In the late 1990s, it was discovered that if algae are deprived of sulfur they will switch from the production of oxygen, as in normal photosynthesis, to the production of hydrogen.
 Experimental algae farms are attempting to make algae an economically feasible energy source.

 There are also several physico-chemical methods for producing hydrogen; most of these methods require electrolysis of water.
 When this process draws its power from renewable energy sources like wind turbines or photovoltaic cells, the production requires little consumption of non-renewable resources.
 Hydrogen fuel, when produced by renewable sources of energy like wind or solar power, is a renewable fuel known as green hydrogen.

 Synthetic fuel (electrofuel)

 Electrofuels, also known as e-fuels or synthetic fuels, are a type of drop-in replacement fuel.
 They are manufactured using captured carbon dioxide or carbon monoxide, together with hydrogen obtained from sustainable electricity sources such as wind, solar and nuclear power.

 The process uses carbon dioxide in manufacturing and releases around the same amount of carbon dioxide into the air when the fuel is burned, for an overall low carbon footprint.
 Electrofuels are thus an option for reducing greenhouse gas emissions from transport, particularly for long-distance freight, marine, and air transport.
 Several emerging companies are developing products in this space, including British company Zero, which is building a development production plant at Bicester Heritage near Oxford.

 Processed engineered fuel

-PEF is a partial replacement for fossil fuels in cement kilns.
-It has significant calorific value and can be used as a fuel substitute for coal and gas in high-combustion facilities.
-PEF facilities typically divert waste from landfill, reducing demand for non-renewable coal and reducing waste to landfill.